• About Us

 There are also more realistic water effects, like proper geometric ripples when you run through a body of water that perfectly complement the RT reflections.
 Plus, there's an interesting effect when you swim below the surface, which I really liked 😊.

-Additionally, there appears to be a virtualized geometry system similar to Unreal's Nanite, though I can't confirm this yet.
+In addition, there seems to be a virtualized geometry system Similar to Unreal's Nanite, though I can't confirm this yet.
 In short, you won't see large chunks of the scene changing in terms of visual complexity as you move around the world, with more fluid changes that avoid perceptible pop-in.
 That said, this doesn't seem to work with grass and certain types of foliage, but it's still an interesting development—and we hope to have more details in the final game.

 To view this content, please enable tracking cookies.

-Aside from the level geometry itself, the number of enemies on screen has been dramatically increased – to levels not seen since the original sprite-based Doom games.
-Right at the start of a mission, for example, I counted over 30 enemies on screen, with more appearing as you fight. 😱🔥 It’s incredible to consider that idTech 8 can handle dozens of enemies in this way, while also delivering a world with virtualized geometry, full RT lighting, and robust physics simulation, all while targeting 60fps 🎮⚡.
+Aside from the level geometry itself, the number of enemies on screen has increased dramatically – to levels not seen since the original sprite-based Doom games.
+Right at the start of a mission, for example, I counted over 30 enemies on screen, with more appearing as you fight. 😱🔥 It's incredible to consider that idTech 8 can handle dozens of enemies thus, while offering a world with virtualized geometry, full RT lighting, and robust physics simulation, all while targeting 60fps 🎮⚡.

 I haven't played the game on consoles, but given id's previous work, I have every confidence they'll nail it at 60 fps.
 The point is, The Dark Ages combines cutting-edge technology with very high performance.
 Just how high it will be remains to be seen, but this demo suggests we're in for a real treat. 👾✨